ReplayDEVYT/MTC-C-Fika/README.md

 The general plugin state is the same as Fika's.
 Very new module, this part hasn't been updated yet.

+We are currently on version 1.4.0 of MTC-C

 ## Contributing

 You are free to fork, improve and send PRs to improve the project.
 Please try